Wang Zhiyi: 2025

-Started the 2025 season as world number 2, she reached the finals in the Malaysia Open losing to An Se-young in straight game.
+Started the 2025 season as world number 2, Wang reached the finals in the Malaysia Open losing to An Se-young in straight game.
 In March, Wang managed to secure a spots in the final of All England Open but fall short again to An Se-young, this time in a grueling three sets.
 Despite losing all her matches in Sudirman Cup, China gained their 14th title in that competition.

 Her short title drought since the season's finals in previous year ended after she managed to defend her Malaysia Masters title, this time against Han Yue.
 Wang advanced to the final again next week in Singapore Open but lost it against Chen Yufei.
 Wang again had a tough luck the next week where she lost the final of Indonesia Open against An in another 3 sets match when she faltered after losing the 17–10 lead in second sets before An finished it well in the third.
 In Japan Open, Wang lost to An for the fourth time in a year, outpowered in a straight sets in the process.
 In the next week, Wang capitalized her good form and defended her China Open title and won her first Super 1000 title of the year in a dominant win against Han Yue.

-In 2025 BWF World Championships, Wang lost in the round of 16 to former 2019 champion, Pusarla V. Sindhu.
+In 2025 BWF World Championships, Wang lost in the round of 16 to former 2019 champion, P. V. Sindhu.
 Two weeks later, Wang recovered and won the Hong Kong Open against Han Yue in their third final altogether in 2025.
 In October, Wang made the final again in Denmark Open but failed to defend her championship in the previous years.
 Wang lost again in French Open to An on the next week after.
+At the end of season, Wang failed to defend her World Tour Final title the previous year, losing out to An again in thrilling three sets.
+Wang concluded the season with an impressive 11 finals.